 I hesitated.
 After all, this voice was right.

 you do you will discover that you can think

-think in a way you have never experienced
+in a way you have never experienced before.'

-a directness that did not
+very quickly with a directness that did not

 leave a trace of doubt.
 Then I heard the voice

 again, 'If you are willing to stay outside

-to my body and live the life on Earth with all its
+to my body and live the life on earth with all

 outside in this condition of clear thinking.